Edinburgh Woollen Mill

-Edinburgh Woollen Mill (EWM) is a Carlisle-based retailer specialising in clothing, along with interests in homewares and destination shopping for tourists.
-It was previously owned by the Dubai-based British billionaire Philip Day.

-The company's core Edinburgh Woollen Mill stores have traditionally targeted men and women over the age of 40, but the business has expanded into new markets in recent years, most notably through the acquisition of value fashion retailer Peacocks in 2012.

-In May 2018, Edinburgh Woollen Mill announced plans to move their HQ from Langholm to Carlisle.
+Purepay Retail Limited, trading as The Edinburgh Woollen Mill, is a British clothing retailer founded in 1946 by Drew Stevenson.
+It is headquartered in Carlisle, England.

+In November 2002, Philip Day led a management buy-out of the retailer.
+The Edinburgh Woollen Mill acquired Ponden Mill (later Ponden Homes) in January 2008, Peacocks in February 2012, and Bonmarché in April 2019.
+The retailer also owned Jane Norman, before closing it in May 2018.
+In April 2021, Peacocks was moved to a separate sister company.

 History

-The company was founded in 1946 by Drew Stevenson as the Langholm Dyeing and Finishing Company Limited, dyeing wool yarn to order.
-His eldest son David, until recently the chairman of the EWM Group, opened the first retail store in Randolph Place, Edinburgh, in 1970.
+In 1946, The Edinburgh Woollen Mill was founded by Drew Stevenson as the Langholm Dyeing and Finishing Company Limited, dyeing wool yarn to order.
+His eldest son, David Stevenson, opened the first retail store in Randolph Place, Edinburgh, in 1970.
 In 1972, the first English store was opened in Carlisle.

 Having been owned by several equity holdings over the previous decade the company was bought out by the newly formed EWM Group and was then subject to a secondary, management takeover in 2002, led by the current chief executive, Phillip Day.

+The company's core Edinburgh Woollen Mill stores have traditionally targeted men and women over the age of 40.

 In 2011, the group bought Jane Norman out of administration, having bought Ponden Mills, and merged it with 80 stores bought from the collapsed Rosebys home furnishings store to create Ponden Home.

 On 22 February 2012, it was announced that EWM had purchased the Peacocks clothing retail brand along with 388 stores and concessions, its headquarters and logistics functions.
 Although over 200 stores were not acquired at this time, the chain has embarked on a programme of expansion since.